 The manuscript submitted for publication should be prepared using the ready-made template.
+The journal uses parenthetical footnotes and Chicago bibliographic style.
+The editors allow the use of footnotes of a polemical nature.

 ORDER OF THE INDIVIDUAL CONSTITUENT PARTS